Ukendio/jecs/docs/api/world.md

 ## exists

-Alias for `contains`.
-Checks if an entity exists and is alive in the world.
+Checks if the entity ID exists regardless of whether it is alive or not.
+Useful to know if the ID is occupied in the entity index.

 ```luau
 function World:exists(